igorski/VSTSID/README.md

     mkdir build
     cd build
     cmake ..
-    make
+    cmake --build .

 The result being that in _{VSTSDK_PATH}/VST3_SDK/build/lib_ all Steinberg VST libraries are prebuilt.
+Windows users need to append _--config Release_ to the last cmake (build) call.

 ### Building the VSTSID plugin